russmediadigital/Tee-ios-sdk/README.md

 ### executeAfterNotAnonymous

-Method, takes block, that is executed right when TEE has known, logged-in user.
+Method takes block, that is executed right when TEE has known, logged-in user.
 And as second parameter, takes expiration of block, that can invalidate execution after some time.
 Typically, since user is logged in, you may want to adapt his app UI.

 ```swift
 TEE.instance.executeAfterNotAnonymous {